Nun's puffs

 Nun's puffs (also known less euphemistically as nun's farts) are a dessert pastry originally from France, where they were known as pets de nonne.
-They are now also produced in French Canada, the United States, England, and Spain.
+They are now also produced in French Canada, the United States, England, Spain and México.

 Description

 The recipe is included in an 1856 "cook book" and Oxford University's Household Encyclopedia from 1859.
 The dessert is made from butter, milk, flour, sugar, eggs, and sometimes honey.
 Recipes call for pan frying (traditionally in lard), re-frying and then baking, or baking straight away.
 The best-established recipes suggest cooking the butter, milk, and flour in a pan, then adding the eggs (whites last) and sprinkling sugar on the mixture before baking.
-Choux paste is also cooked twice, to prepare the paste and to "transform it into puffs".
+Choux pastry is also cooked twice, to prepare the paste and to "transform it into puffs".
 It dates to medieval times and is a cross between a batter and a dough.
 A cream filling can also be inserted.

 The dessert has been described as "light tender morsels" that are "heavenly".
 Another description describes them as a "cream puff batter that bakes like a popover".
 Recipes for nun's puffs are also included in two Virginia cookbooks.